pact-foundation/pact-js/README.md

 ### Provider package

-The provider interface is in the package: `github.com/pact-foundation/pact-go/v2/provider`
+The main provider interface is the `Verifier` class of the `@pact-foundation/pact` package.

 #### Verifying a Provider